DevExpress/devextreme-documentation/concepts/05 Widgets/DateBox/00 Getting Started with DateBox/05 Create the DateBox.md

 ---

-If you run this code, you should see the **DateBox** that allows users to set date only.
-We will let users set time in the next step.
+If you run this code, you will that see the **DateBox** that allows users to set the date only.
+Users will be allowed to set the time in the next step.